 I worked extra hard and took extra jobs to ensure I wasn't a burden to my family, and wanted to earn my keep.

 A while later, the factory I worked in shut down.
-That is when an old colleague offered me a job as househelp in Bombay where I could earn more than in Kolkata.
-And for that extra buck, I travelled to this new city with dreams in my mind and plans of a better life.
+That is when an old colleague offered me a job as house help in Bombay where I could earn more than in Kolkata.
+And for that extra buck, I traveled to this new city with dreams in my mind and plans of a better life.
 I had left my kids with my parents.

-It felt weider when she took me to a place where girls wore short and tight clothes, and applied heavy makeup.
+It felt weirder when she took me to a place where girls wore short and tight clothes, and applied heavy makeup.
 I waited there for my friend who had gone out on a quick errand.
-Little did I knows that she had in short just sold me to a life of prostitution.
+Little did I know that she had in short just sold me to a life of prostitution.

-I was unwilling to engage in this work initially but soon figured out that if I didn't do it, I would never be Frustrated with my questions everyday, he finally assured me that he would himself buy my ticket and put me on a train home.
+I was unwilling to engage in this work initially but soon figured out that if I didn't do it, I would never be sent home.
+Frustrated with my questions everyday, I was finally assured by my agent that I would get a ticket and be put on a train home.

 True to his word, he did exactly that.
 I don't remember how long I was there.
-But on 26th November,2008 the day that blackened Bombay, he put me on a train to Howrah from Kurla.
-I kept fighting and arguing that I only knew CST and didn't want to go from Kurla but he managed to send me off from Kurla itself and I am ever grateful for that.
+But on 26th November, 2008, the day that blackened Bombay, I was put on a train to Howrah (city in West Bengal) from Kurla.
+I kept fighting and arguing that I only knew CST and didn't want to go from Kurla but they managed to send me off from Kurla itself and I am ever grateful for that.
 If not, who knows what?
 The kids I was living for would not have had a.mother too.

-Not seeing another option, I started working in an RLA on the outskirts of my place where I was sure no one would see or recognize me.
+Not seeing another option, I started working in a Red Light Area on the outskirts of my place where I was sure no one would see or recognize me.

 able to leave this place.
 Everyday i.would go and ask my agent how much I owed him, to be free to leave.